wasp-lang/wasp/web/docs/tutorial/06-actions.md

 <br />

 :::note Automatic Query Invalidation
 When you create a new task, the list of tasks is automatically updated to display the new task, even though we have not written any code that would do that!
-Wasp handles these automatic updates under the hood .
+Wasp handles these automatic updates under the hood.

 When you declared the `getTasks` and `createTask` operations, you specified that they both use the `Task` entity.
 So when `createTask` is called, Wasp knows that the data `getTasks` fetches may have changed and automatically updates it in the background.
 This means that **out of the box, Wasp keeps all your queries in sync with any changes made through Actions**.